bodefavour/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-This is the README file for the project: 0x0D-SQL_introduction
+This is the README file for the Project: 0x0D-SQL_introduction